Photo by Skip Rowland '83

 President W. Taylor Reveley, III, LL.D. ’18, HON ’18 leaves a legacy at William & Mary that will have impact well beyond his retirement on June 30.
 During his tenure, Reveley led with grace and tenacity, transforming the university into a beacon of progress, opportunity and promise for generations of students, alumni, parents and friends who call William & Mary home.

-Earlier this week, it was announced that more than 550 members of the William & Mary community had contributed over $3.8 million in honor of Taylor and Helen Reveley.
+More than 550 members of the William & Mary community have contributed over $4.7 million in honor of Taylor and Helen Reveley.
 The gifts establish a scholarship endowment for undergraduate students, one for law students, a classroom at William & Mary Law School, and a garden and campus beautification project, all named Reveley.

 During a ceremony held yesterday, ground was broken for the garden project.
 Lead gifts for the garden include $750,000 from the Lettie Pate Evans Foundation and a challenge grant of $350,000 from The Mary Morton Parsons Foundation.
 The Garden Club of Virginia will create the pathways, beds and plantings that will comprise the Reveley Garden.